-The 2015 Plan is not subject to any of the provisions of the Employee Retirement Income Security Act of 1974, as amended.
+The 2024 Plan is not subject to any of the provisions of the Employee Retirement Income Security Act of 1974, as amended.

-This summary does not purport to be complete and is qualified in its entirety by reference to the 2015 Stock Incentive Plan attached hereto as Appendix A.
+This summary does not purport to be complete and is qualified in its entirety by reference to the 2024 Stock Incentive Plan attached hereto as Appendix B.

-Proxies received in response to this solicitation will be voted 'FOR' the approval of the amendment to the 2015 Plan unless otherwise specified in the proxy.
+Proxies received in response to this solicitation will be voted "FOR" the approval of the 2024 Plan unless otherwise specified in the proxy.